eleda77/eleda77.github.io/docs/vocab_list.md

 **chitinous** - having the quality of a tough, semitransparent substance that is main component of exoskeletons of arthropods (crustaceans)

+**chitterling** - the smaller intestines of a pig, cooked as food (yuck)

+**cittern** - a Renaissance stringed instrument like a guitar with a flat pear-shaped body

-**cladding** - the application of one material over another to provide a skin or layer
+**cladding** - the application of one material over another to provide a skin or layer (noun form of clad)

 **cochineal** - a scarlet dye used chiefly for coloring food